adalheimer/adalheimer.github.io/_pages/about.md

 My research is characterized by advanced and innovative quantitative research designs.
 A wide variety of methods from (non-)linear regression, hierarchical and time-series models to machine learning and text-as-data approaches were used in multiple [projects](LINK).
 I am very interested in developing new methods and measurements and refining existing methodological approaches.
 Currently, I am further developing the approach of Peterson & Spierling (2018) to measure the degree of polarization based on parliamentary debates.

-On this website, you find information about my [education](adalheimer.github.io/education/), [experiences & skills](adalheimer.github.io/experience/) as well as about [projects](adalheimer.github.io/projects/) I realized during my studies.
+On this website, you find information about my [education](https://adalheimer.github.io/education/), [experiences & skills] (https://adalheimer.github.io/experience/)) as well as about [projects](https://adalheimer.github.io/projects/), I realized during my studies.